yetanotherco/aligned_layer/infra/aggregation_mode/ansible/README.md

 This will:
 - Deploy monitor with scram-sha-256 auth
 - Set password for autoctl_node user
-- Deploy primary and secondary nodes
+- Deploy node 1 and node 2
 - Configure replication with password auth
 - Run database migrations